RockefellerArchiveCenter/DACSspace/README.md

 1. File an issue in the repository or work on an issue already documented
 2. Fork the repository and create a new branch for your work
 3. After you have completed your work, push your branch back to the repository and open a pull request

+### Contribution standards

+#### Style

+DACSspace uses the Python PEP8 community style guidelines.
+To conform to these guidelines, the following linters are part of the pre-commit:

+* autopep8 formats the code automatically
+* flake8 checks for style problems as well as errors and complexity
+* isort sorts imports alphabetically, and automatically separated into sections and by type

+After locally installing pre-commit, install the git-hook scripts in the DACSSpace directory:

+    ```
+    pre-commit install
+    ```

+#### Documentation

+Docstrings should explain what a module, class, or function does by explaining its syntax and the semantics of its components.
+They focus on specific elements of the code, and less on how the code works.
+The point of docstrings is to provide information about the code you have written; what it does, any exceptions it raises, what it returns, relevant details about the parameters, and any assumptions which might not be obvious.
+Docstrings should describe a small segment of code and not the way the code is implemented in a larger environment.

+DACSspace adheres to [Google’s docstring style guide](https://google.github.io/styleguide/pyguide.html#381-docstrings).
+There are two types of docstrings: one-liners and multi-line docstrings.
+A one-line docstring may be perfectly appropriate for obvious cases where the code is immediately self-explanatory.
+Use multiline docstrings for all other cases.

+#### Tests

+New code should  have unit tests.
+Tests are written in unittest style and run using [tox](https://tox.readthedocs.io/).

 ## Authors